Logo

 Day 6 Dining: Glen Comfort

-Hearty fare in mountain inns before heading south to Edinburgh.
+Hearty Highland fare before the journey south to Edinburgh.

 Clachaig Inn